Archival Adventures in Small Repositories

 Cultivating Mushrooms and Minds in Concord Township

 Francis P. Willits (b.
 1856), owner of a 95-acre farm in Concord Township, began cultivating mushrooms from spores that he purchased from England (which came in squares of dried horse manure), in 1892.
 The spores were placed in bottles to sprout whereupon they were transplanted into a mixture of soil and horse manure in a mushroom house to grow.
 (The farm must have smelled fantastic!)
 By the 1920s, Willits was able to produce his own spores.
-The industry that Willits started moved to Kennett Square, now considered the "mushroom capital of the world."

 The Concord Township Historical Society has a collection of Willits family papers that consists largely of photographs, including many early forms of photography- daguerreotypes and tintypes- from the mid to late-19th century of the Willits family and related families.
 Also included in the collection are deeds, genealogical materials, correspondence, and a Concord Mushroom Co., Inc. minute book.

-She retired from Concord Elementary School in 1966 after teaching for 45 years.
+She retired from Concord Elementary School in 1966 after teaching public education for 45 years.
 Concord Elementary was renamed The Pennington School in her honor.
 According to a newspaper article, Pennington only missed work 40 days out of her 45-year teaching career.
 The article also included a story highlighting the dedication and care that Pennington had for her job and her students while also revealing the dire straits that many families faced during the Great Depression.
 During those years of economic hardship, many students couldn't afford lunches so Pennington would make up a menu every week, and ask the children to try to contribute one vegetable each day that she would use to make a hearty soup.